Crêt de la Neige

 The Crêt de la Neige (/fr/, "Snow Ridge") is the highest peak in the Jura Mountains and the department of Ain in France.
 Its elevation is 1720 m above sea level (reported as 1718 m before 2003).
 Its prominence is 1266 m.
 It is located in the commune of Thoiry.
-In 2024, a team of researchers locates the actual highest peak in a protected area and measures its elevation at 1720.83 m, while they found the geodetic marker at Crêt de la Neige at 1718.06 m elevation.
+In 2024, a team of researchers located the actual highest peak in a protected area and measured its elevation at 1720.83 m, while they found the geodetic marker at Crêt de la Neige at 1718.06 m elevation.

+The north and southern sides of the mountain are equipped with ski lifts, more specifically on the slopes of Montoisey.
+It is accessible through the communes of Thiory and Lelex.

+The summit offers a 360º panoramic view over the Lake Geneva, the Valserine valley, La Dôle and the Alps.
+On a clear day, it is possible to see the Vosges mountains, found in France and the Black Forest, found in Germany.